yigitatesh/movie_api/README.md

 - Get a movie by an IMDB ID
 - Get some number of random movies by filtering them by year
 - Get movies by searching a string in their titles
+- Get movies by their indexes in the database

 ## How to Start